ohmpi/ohmpi/doc/source/source_rst/applications/hedges.rst

    :width: 100%
    :align: center

-   Figure 5: Disposition de résistivimètre OhmPi de laboratoire
+   Figure 5: Laboratory OhmPi resistivity meter setup.

 To perform measurements, the OhmPi must be paired with a system that injects current and simultaneously measures both the potential difference and the current.
 This configuration ensures a comprehensive and efficient acquisition of electrical resistivity data (Clement et al., 2020).